Cybaries/Knowledge-Assistant/README.md

 The `media/` directory is excluded from Git.

-This prevents uploaded files from accidentally becoming part of the source repository.
+This prevents locally uploaded documents from being accidentally committed to the repository.

 ---

 # Stopping the Application

-To stop the Django and PostgreSQL containers:
+Stop the Django and PostgreSQL containers:

 ```bash
 docker compose down
 ```

-The PostgreSQL data is stored in a Docker named volume, so running `docker compose down` does not remove the database data.

 To start the application again:

 ```bash
 docker compose up -d
 ```

+PostgreSQL data is persisted using a Docker named volume.

 ### Important